kubernetes/community/governance.md

 * Report activity in the weekly community meeting at least once every 6 weeks
 * Participate in release planning meetings and retrospectives, and burndown meetings, as needed
 * Ensure related work happens in a project-owned github org and repository, with code and tests explicitly owned and supported by the SIG, including issue triage, PR reviews, test-failure response, bug fixes, etc.
+* Use the above forums as the primary means of working, communicating, and collaborating, as opposed to private emails and meetings

 # CLA